B2B ecommerce is the process of marketing and selling products between two businesses online.

 The lesson to take on board is that B2B in ecommerce lead generation can’t start with you; it has to start with your customer.

-Businesses can use a content-based strategy to funnel customers from different pain points to their products.
+Businesses can use a content-based strategy to funnel customers’ different pain points to their products.
 Think of your content funnel like this:

-Of course, in many cases, stories are far more powerful than feature lists and product specifications.
-That’s why a great deal of the B2B marketing we do here at Shopify Plus is customer-centric rather than product-centric.
+Of course, stories are far more powerful in many cases than feature lists and product specifications.
+That’s why a great deal of the B2B marketing at Shopify Plus is customer-centric rather than product-centric.

-“Leads from those [content] initiatives were nurtured with in-depth educational content to help them understand the value of collaboration as well as how to evaluate different solutions.
-This approach enabled us to build a trusted relationship for traditional, sales-focused follow up like demos and product details.”
+“Leads from those [content] initiatives were nurtured with in-depth educational content to help them understand the value of collaboration and how to evaluate different solutions.
+This approach enabled us to build a trusted relationship for traditional, sales-focused follow-up, like demos and product details.